-The State understands that it must demonstrate budget neutrality for the Treatment of Opioid Use Disorders (OUDs) and Substance Use Disorders (SUDs) Transformation Project.
-Please refer to the completed Demonstration financing and budget neutrality forms, inclusive of narrative discussion, at Attachment 3 for information regarding the basis of the budget neutrality calculations and trend rates.
+The State understands that it must demonstrate budget neutrality for the Treatment of Opioid Use Disorders (OUDs) and Substance Use Disorders (SUDs) Transformation Project

-Budget neutrality for the State's Treatment of Opioid Use Disorders (OUDs) and Substance Use Disorders (SUDs) Transformation Project will be demonstrated through the use of the per capita method outlined in CMS SUD 1115 demonstration budget neutrality template ("CMS template").
+Budget neutrality for the State's Treatment of Opioid Use Disorders (OUDs) and Substance Use Disorders (SUDs) Transformation Project will be demonstrated through the use of the percapita method outlined in CMS SUD 1115 demonstration budget neutrality template ("CMS template").

-The budget neutrality projections were developed using CMS requirements, with the format adjusted to accommodate the services outlined in this demonstration request.
+The budget neutrality projections were developed using CMS requirements, with the formatadjusted to accommodate the services outlined in this demonstration request.

-As discussed above in this application, the State is requesting demonstration authority for the following cost not otherwise matchable (CNOM) expenditures:
+As discussed above in this application, the State is requesting demonstration authority for thefollowing cost not otherwise matchable (CNOM) expenditures: